tyler-johnson/Turbo/README.md

 `type` and `handle` should both be strings.
 They are both used by the Router to determine where to send a request.
 The `data` object can actually be anything.
 It is attached to the route so something else down the line can use it.

 Try `localhost:3000/my-page` in your browser to view the route.
-At this point, Turbo should be running like a website.
+Turbo should now be running like a website.

 ### Where is the documentation?!